Stroke Telerehabilitation: What Is It and Does it Really Work?

 Stroke telerehabilitation uses stroke rehab equipment and technology such as neurorehabilitation devices, robotics, or virtual reality.
 These tools can provide real-time information that helps your rehabilitation team monitor and track your progress and adjust treatment plans.

 Between telerehab sessions, stroke recovery apps can help you get your daily therapy dose while keeping your recovery regimen fun and engaging to encourage consistency.
+Your therapy team will encourage you to practice your home exercise program between therapy sessions, and apps can be an especially helpful and fun way to do so.

 You may think telerehabilitation for post-stroke care is new, but it came into the limelight in 1999, and patients have been using telerehab for over a decade.
 Telerehabilitation appointments are easy to set up, giving patients improved access to rehab professionals, including physical, occupational, and speech therapists.

 But you want to know: Does telerehabilitation really work for stroke recovery?
-Let us outline what the research shows:
+Let us outline what the research shows!

-A review of 13 randomized controlled trials showed that telerehabilitation may be as effective as usual care for improving motor function, ability to do daily activities of living, independence, satisfaction, quality of life, and other important outcomes after stroke.
+Although it sounds intriguing, many wonder whether telerehabilitation really works for stroke recovery.
+According to researchers, stroke telerehabilitation can be equally or even more effective than face-to-face care.A review of 13 randomized controlled trials revealed that telerehabilitation may be as effective as usual care for improving motor function, ability to perform activities of daily living, independence, satisfaction, quality of life, and other important outcomes after stroke.

 Therefore, you can feel confident that telerehabilitation is backed by research and can help you make meaningful progress in your stroke recovery, just like in-person rehab sessions.